ethanj360/deloitte/README.md

 ### Task 1: Tableau Dashboarding

 To measure downtime, I created an **Unhealthy** calculated field with a value of 10 for each unhealthy status.
-This represented 10 minutes of potential downtime since the prior message.
+This represented 10 minutes of potential downtime since the previous message.

 From there, I built: